Estimating Density Models with Truncation Boundaries using Score Matching: Score Matching and Its Generalization

 where $C$ is a constant independent of $\boldtheta$.
 One can replace the expectation with the empirical mean over $X_q$ to obtain an unbiased estimator of the above objective function.
-It is straightforward to modify the generalized SM so that it works for doubly truncated distributions.
-E.g., $g_k(\boldx)=\min\{x_k-a_k,b_k-x_k\}$ can be used to estimate truncated densities on the product space $\prod_{k=1}^{d}(a_k, b_k)$.
+It is straightforward to modify the generalized SM formulation so that it works for doubly truncated distributions.
+For example, $g_k(\boldx)=\min\{x_k-a_k,b_k-x_k\}$ can be used to estimate truncated densities on the product space $\prod_{k=1}^{d}(a_k, b_k)$.

-It's worth pointing out that Lemma~\ref{lem.integralbyparts2} is just a specification of the divergence theorem such as Green's theorem or Stokes' theorem which usually deals with a bounded $V$.
-Recently, \cite{MardiaScoreMatching2016} studied an SM objective based on Stokes' theorem, for estimating densities on Riemannian manifold. \cite{BarpMinimumStein2019} proposed a generalization of SM using Stein operators \cite{Chwialkowski2016,LiuQ2016}.
+It is worth pointing out that Lemma~\ref{lem.integralbyparts2} is a specification of the divergence theorem such as Green's theorem or Stokes' theorem which usually deals with a bounded domain.
+Recently, \citet{MardiaScoreMatching2016} studied an SM objective based on Stokes' theorem, for estimating densities on a Riemannian manifold.

-In this paper, we are interested in estimating a density model defined on a generic, bounded open domain $V$ whose boundary is $\partial V$.
-It is natural to think if we can similarly design a weight function $\boldg$ taking $\boldzero$ at $\partial V$, an analogue to Lemma \ref{lem.integralbyparts2} would hold thus give us a tractable form of the estimator.
-In the following section, we show that the simple choice $g_k = g_0:=\min_{\boldz\in\partial{V}}\|\boldx-\boldz\|, \forall k$, i.e., the distance from $\boldx$ to the truncation boundary, induces a tractable score matching objective function and such a choice naturally arises from the Stein Discrepancy \citep{LiuQ2016,Chwialkowski2016}.